raymondlowe/cave-worksite/PROJECT_PLAN.md

 4. Support monetization goals

 !!!
 NOTE: Maintain all existing template rules and git practices !!!
 !!!
-NOTE: For submodules, always follow the correct workflow: commit in the submodule, then update the pointer in the parent repo.
+NOTE: For submodules, always commit and push in the submodule first, then update the pointer in the parent repo.
 Never add/commit submodule files from the parent repo.
+(See GIT_SUBMODULE_SOP.md)

+## Dreamweaver Template (.dwt) Files
+- `.dwt` files define the shared structure for all pages (headers, footers, navigation).
+- In `.dwt` files, only edit the parts outside the `<!-- TemplateBeginEditable -->` and `<!-- TemplateEndEditable -->` tags.
+These are the site-wide elements.
+- Editable regions in `.dwt` files are placeholders and not meaningful for content editing.
+- In ordinary HTML files, only the content inside the editable regions is in scope for editing and review.

+!!!
+NOTE: For .dwt files, only the non-editable regions are in scope for SOP checks.
+For HTML files, only the editable regions are in scope.